d-gilles/01-Data_Ingestion_With_Docker/README.md

     --zip=TRUE
 ```

-Now the first table is created in the pg db.
+Now the first table is created in the PostgreSQL database.
-Stop the docker containers by running
+Stop the Docker containers by running
-`docker ps` and find the container ids to stop.
+`docker ps` and find the container IDs to stop.
 Run `docker stop <id>` to stop the 2 containers.

-# Use docker-compose to start the 2 containers in one process.
+# Use Docker-Compose to Start the 2 Containers in One Process

 The docker-compose.yaml looks like this: